 Prevent dehydration (another nausea trigger) by sipping small amounts of water throughout the day and eating hydrating foods like popsicles.

 Vitamin B6 has been shown in scientific studies to reduce early pregnancy nausea.
-Taking a 10 mg or 25 mg tablet up to four times a day can help soothe your tummy.
-A ginger capsule (250 mg) taken up to four times daily has also been shown in scientific studies to reduce nausea and vomiting associated with pregnancy.
+Taking a 10 milligram or 25 milligram tablet up to four times a day can help soothe your tummy.
+A 250 milligram ginger capsule taken up to four times daily has also been shown in scientific studies to reduce nausea and vomiting associated with pregnancy.

 What can I do to prevent morning sickness?

 Although you can’t really prevent morning sickness, studies show that women who take multivitamins before conception are less likely to get nauseous — so if you’re TTC, start sucking those vitamins down now.

 What do other pregnant moms do when they have morning sickness?

 “I asked a nurse, and she said to drink flat Coke, but only in little sips, all day long.
 It totally helped!”